 Notice the elaborate volute curl at the bottom of each iron brace, adding a little extra flair to our table.
 Likewise, the sides of the lyre legs are embellished with columns of fluting and the scrolled feet are adorned with a curled foliate vine.

-Today this great looking table can be used in a variety of ways, including as a writing desk or computer table.
+Today this great looking table can be used in a variety of ways, including as a writing desk, side table, or computer table.
 The subtle, yet elegant embellishments allow it to be placed in homes of nearly any style.
+We have given it a French wax which contributes to already attractive patina.

 CONDITION: Good antique condition with wear commensurate to age and use.
 Minor nicks and rubs with slight age separations.
 Based on slots underneath the top, this table might have had side leaves at one point.